the-carlisle-group/Text2Date/README.md

 Variable formats must be delimited, fixed formats may or may not be delimited.
 (There is one exception to this, noted below)

 A fixed width pattern should contain only the following sequences: YY, YYYY, MM, MMM, DD, hh, mm, and ss.
 The elements must be ordered and spaced appropriately to line up with the input.
-All other characters or sequences are ingorned.
+All other characters or sequences are ignored.
 For example:

 ~~~
       '.....MM-DD-YY' Text2Date 'DOB: 07/24/10' 'DOB: 12/04/02'
 20100724 20021204
 ~~~

-A variable width pattern should contain only the single letters Y M D h m s ordered appropriately.
+A variable width pattern should contain only the following sequences: Y, M, MMM, MMMM, D, h, m, and s.
+The elements must be ordered appropriately.
 Any additional characters are ignored.
-There is no need to specify the delimiters.
+There is no need to specify the delimiters or space out the elements.
 For example:

 ~~~
       'MDYhm' Text2Date 'Party: 12/31/22 23:59' 'Hangover: 1/1/23 9:03'